tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 ### 1.3.2 CheckTx
-When Tendermint Core receives a new transaction from a client, Tendermint asks the application if
+When Tendermint Core receives a new transaction from a client, or from another full node, Tendermint asks the application if
 the transaction is acceptable, using the `CheckTx` method.
+Invalid transactions will not be shared with other nodes and will not become part of any blocks and, therefore, will not be executed by the application.

 In our application, a transaction is a string with the form `key=value`, indicating a key and value to write to the store.